 Some of Iceland’s best-known jewels lie in the south.
-With a well-equipped rental car you can cover a lot of this adventurous region on your Icelandair Stopover, with activities like ice climbing, snowmobiling, horse-back riding, swimming and waterfall exploration that should be at the top of your itinerary.
+With a well-equipped rental car you can cover a lot of this adventurous region on your Icelandair Stopover, with activities like ice climbing, snowmobiling, horse riding, swimming and waterfall exploration that should be at the top of your itinerary.
 You’ll also have a range of accommodation to choose from on this route, including the Icelandair Hotels Fludir, Klaustur or Vik.

 Be sure to finish up your trip with time to explore the nation’s capital, Reykjavík, before heading back to Keflavik for the next flight in your journey.

 Stopover Itinerary FAQs for IE passengers

 Helpful information for Irish tourists planning a stopover in Iceland

 How long do you need in Iceland?

 For first-timers, 3-4 days is generally a good amount of time to spend exploring Iceland.
 Anything shorter than that will require you to be quite selective about which sights you’d like to tick off.